Manwlis/ES-FL/README.md

 # ES-FL
- Embedded System Architecture for the Acceleration of Collaborative Learning in Neural Networks
+ FPGA-accelerated Federated Learning on a small CNN that recognises Fashion-MNIST images.
+This repository contains all files produced during my thesis under the title "Reconfigurable Logic (FPGA)-based System Architecture for the Acceleration of Federated Learning in Neural Networks".

- This repository contains all files produced during my thesis.
  The code is organized between standalone CNN implementations and FL systems.

  There are 4 CNN implementations:
  * A Python/TF one that was used for theoriticla experimentation and to produce the folden results.